lachatak/ddd-consoleroulette/README.md

 I am going to go step by step and show each and every important DDD aspect based the "red book".

 ### Architecture ###
 The application's architecture follows the ***Hexagonal or Ports and Adapters*** structure.
-Using [Mate's rule](http://tindaloscode.blogspot.co.uk/2013/11/ddd-and-hexagonal-architecture.html) terminology for adapters to be able to meaningfully distinguish them.
+I am using [Mate's terminology](http://tindaloscode.blogspot.co.uk/2013/11/ddd-and-hexagonal-architecture.html) for adapters to be able to meaningfully distinguish them.

 #### Driving adapters####
 An adapter can be regarded as a ***driving adapter*** if it feeds the domain with information which could cause a state change in the in it or simply just forces the domain to handle some stateless activity like a request.